-During the fourteen months ended December 31, 2016, the Company reported a net loss of \$1,102,421 or \$0.02 per share compared to a net loss of \$23,473 or \$0.00 per share for the twelve months ended October 31, 2015.
-The increased loss was primarily due to a non-cash share-based payments expense of \$590,969 (2015 - \$nil) recognized in respect of the 6,489,996 options granted to directors, officers, and consultants of the Company during the quarter, as well as an increase in corporate activities in connection with the QT, and the resulting administration, listing, professional, salaries, shareholder communication, and travel fees.
-Other than the share-based payment expense discussed above, the most significant expenses of variance to prior periods are as follows:
+During the three months ended March 31, 2017, the Company reported a net loss of \$337,348 or \$0.00 per share compared to \$18,348 or \$0.00 per share for the three months ended April 30, 2016.
+The increased loss was primarily due to an increase in corporate activities after the acquisition of KCP and Option Agreement on the Candelaria Project, and the resulting increase in office and administrative expenses.
+The most significant expenses of variance to prior periods are as follows:

-Administration and office of \$28,330 (2015 - 217)
+Consulting of \$33,236 (2016 - \$nil)

-The increase in administration and office expense is the result of the Company's increased activity and a new office lease entered into during the period.
+The increase in consulting is the result of the Company's increased activities on the mineral properties, and the resulting geological consulting required to perform this work.